 This blog post will help you understand the CIPA, what it means for kids and parents, and what you can do to keep your children safe online.

-The Children’s Internet Protection Act (CIPA) is an essential piece of legislation intended to protect children who use the Internet.
+The Children’s Internet Protection Act (CIPA) is an essential legislation to protect children who use the Internet.
 It was passed by Congress and signed into law by President Bill Clinton in October 2000.

-It is designed to protect minors from predators and inappropriate content on the internet.
-CIPA requires Internet service providers to adopt a set of responsible network practices and to provide notice to parents when their children are using the internet.
+It is designed to protect minors from predators and inappropriate content on the Internet.
+CIPA requires Internet service providers to adopt responsible network practices and notify parents when their children are using the Internet.

 The act also includes measures to prevent children from being targeted by adults who attempt to exploit or harm them sexually.

-CIPA’s goal is to ensure that children can safely access and use the internet without being exposed to content that they are not ready to view.
+CIPA’s goal is to ensure that children can safely access and use the Internet without being exposed to content they are not ready to view.

 How Can You Help Protect Your Children Online?

-The Children’s Internet Protection Act (CIPA) was introduced into Congress in 1998 and signed into law by President Bill Clinton in 2000.
+The Children’s Internet Protection Act (CIPA) was introduced in Congress in 1998 and signed into law by President Bill Clinton in 2000.
 It was later updated in 2009 and 2012.

 The CIPA is a federal law that requires schools, libraries, and daycare centers to provide filters that block harmful online content, such as pornography.
 It also protects minors from seeing inappropriate material online and teaches them how to handle the risks.

-You have a special obligation to protect your child from harmful online content as a parent.
+As a parent, you have a special obligation to protect your child from harmful online content.

 The Children’s Internet Protection Act of 2000